epsilon-0311/system-on-a-business-card/KiCAD/doc/README.md

 You can find a sourcing guide using [JLCPCB](https://jlcpcb.com/) and [LCSC](https://www.lcsc.com/) as PCB manufacturer and parts suppliere here: [Link](https://docs.google.com/spreadsheets/d/16gFrFvvIfR94LbLsq9TxAxXNphaDNR22jH06x7NUitE/edit?usp=sharing).
 With the components selected in this Google Spreads, a single PCB with parts will cost around 4€, if at least 10 are manufactured.
+Due to varying costs on the shipment destination, shipment costs were not included in the calculation.

 The original goal was to be at around 3€ per board.
 The main cost factors are the used microcontroller (ESP32-C3) and the 0.77 inch OLED display.
 If you are aware of components that can reduce the price, feel free to discuss it in the discussion section on GitHub.